wbsth/rbr-tools/README.md

 # RBR Tools

-Web app that that contains various tools for Richard Burns Rally simulator
+Web app that that contains various tools for Richard Burns Rally simulator.

+Currently it contains:
+- setup extractor

 [Visit web version](http://rbr-tools.vercel.app), or read instructions below how to serve your own instance.